 - 5.1.6.1 Ms LI Xiang (China), Theme Leader in Regional WIS Requirements, reported the results of a survey to collect regional WIS requirements.
-A survey questionnaire was sent to 34 Members in RA II to collect the regional WIS requirements for data exchange, management and access of WMO programmes and other relevant international programmes, and their impact on WIS implementation, services and plans.
-The feedbacks were received from 10 Members, namely, Bangladesh; China; Hong Kong, China; Japan; Lao DPR; Macao, China; Myanmar; Pakistan; Thailand and Vietnam. - 5.1.6.2 Besides the globaly exchanged data as defined in Volume C1 and the data covered by WWW, there are some more data requirements, including satellite data, NWP products, regional observations, RADAR data, etc, for the other Programmes (such as WCP, WWIS, THORPEX, GAW, etc), regional exchange and national use.
-Three (3) Members provided the details for the volume, format and timeliness of the required data.
-It shows the wider bandwidth requirements for both of GTS and Internet. - 5.1.6.3 There are three (3) Members reported their implemented metadata services, and reported the metadata standard(s) applied in their system and the estimated volume for metadata.
-The other Members which have not started the implementation of WIS Part B or at the beginning stage, they require much more on technical supports on WIS implementation including communication links, networks, hardware and software, and trainings on implementing, running and using of WIS services. - 5.1.6.4 Because 70% of the Members have not provided the feedbacks to the questionnaire, the existing survey is not enough to fully reflect the regional WIS requirements.
-It is necessary to continue to investigate and collect the WIS requirements from RA II Members.
-It is suggested to organize more trainings, including consulting visits of WIS experts, to help RAII Members understand WIS vision, project plan, and technical specifications, and benefit from the WIS implementation.
-The Sub-Group expressed its concern about the low rate of response to the survey, and suggested the Theme Leader to send a status report on the feedbacks to all Members, in order to get more inputs from them.
+A survey questionnaire was sent to 34 members in RA II to collect the regional WIS requirements for data exchange, management and access of WMO programmes and other relevant international programmes, and their impact on WIS implementation, services and plans.
+The feedbacks was received from 10 members, including Bangladesh, China, Hong Kong, China, Japan, Lao DPR, Macao, China, Myanmar, Pakistan, Thailand, and Vietnam. - 5.1.6.2 Besides the global exchanged data as defined in Volume C1 and the data covered by WWW, there are some more data requirements, including satellite data, NWP products, regional observations, RADAR data, etc, for the other programmes (such as WCP, WWIS, THOPEX, GAW, etc), regional exchange and national use.
+3 members provided the details for the volume, format and timeliness of the required data.
+It shows the wider bandwidth requirements for both of GTS and Internet. - 5.1.6.3 There are three (3) Members reported their implemented of metadata services, and reported the metadata standard(s) applied in their system and the estimated volume for metadata.
+The other members which have not started the implementation of WIS Part B or at the beginning stage, they require much more on technical supports on WIS implementation including communication links, networks, hardware and software, and trainings on implementing, running and using of WIS services. - 5.1.6.4 Because 70% of the members have not provided the feedbacks to the questionnaire, the existing survey is not enough to fully reflect the regional WIS requirements.
+It is necessary to continue to investigate and collect the WIS requirements from RA II members.
+And, it is suggested to organize more trainings, including consulting visit of WIS experts, to help RAII member understand WIS vision, project plan, and technical specifications, and benefit from the WIS implementation.
+The subgroup noted the low rate of response to the survey, and suggested the Theme Leader to send a status report on the feedbacks to all members, in order to get more inputs from them.